-It is foreseen that men and women from the communities close to the project would be linked to the project because they receive remuneration for their work.
+It is foreseen that men and women from the communities close to the project would gain employment based on their skillset and the need for workers on the project.
 In this case, ESS2 will apply.
 Specifically, paragraphs 9-15 (Working Conditions) and paragraphs 24-30 (Occupational Health and Safety).
 In addition, the project will assess any risk of child or forced labour within the community labour consistent with paragraphs 17-20 of ESS2.
 The Social and